SaschaLucius/interactive-scrum-guide/docs/Scrum_Guide_2017.md

 The Product Owner[ScrumTeam,ProductOwner] is one person, not a committee.
 The Product Owner[ScrumTeam,ProductOwner] may represent the desires of a committee in the Product Backlog[ScrumArtifacts,ProductBacklog], but those wanting to change a Product Backlog item's[ScrumArtifacts,ProductBacklog,ProductBacklogItem] priority must address the Product Owner[ScrumTeam,ProductOwner].

-For the Product Owner[ScrumTeam,ProductOwner] to succeed, the entire organization[Organization] must respect[ScrumValues,Respect] his or her decisions.
+For the Product Owner[ScrumTeam,ProductOwner] to succeed, the entire organization[Organization] must respect[ScrumValues,Respect] his or her decisions.[Management]
 The Product Owner's[ScrumTeam,ProductOwner] decisions are visible[EmpiricalScrumPillars,Transparency] in the content and ordering of the Product Backlog[ScrumArtifacts,ProductBacklog].
-No one can force the Development Team[ScrumTeam,Developers] to work from a different set of requirements.
+No one can force the Development Team[ScrumTeam,Developers] to work from a different set of requirements.[SelfManagement,Management]

 ## The Development Team[ScrumTeam,Developers]